algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/PRIMExp.md

 been finalised
 have their costs recomputed.
 Other algorithms use other data structures to keep track of the frontier nodes.

+Saying the finalised nodes have "the least costly path" back to the start node may be a little misleading: Prim's algorithm uses the length of just *the first edge of the path* as the cost.
+At each step, Prim's algorithm chooses the node with the least *incremental* cost increase for the tree being constructed.
+Throughout the execution, if finalised has size *N*, it contains the smallest tree with *N* nodes that includes the start node.
+The paths from each node back to the start are generally not the shortest.

 In the presentation here, we do not give details of how the priority queue is implemented, but just emphasise it is a collection of nodes